sjbennett123/polarlarp/content/current_writeups/of_rats_and_thieves/_index.md

   - Rat Tails (Each Rat, when killed, gives game item a rat tail for the bounty.)
   - Silver
 outcomes:
   - The PCs decide not to go with Luca, Luca goes off on his own to find another group and is abducted off screen.
-The rats eat all the seed grain at this farm.
-10% of the total grain is lost.
   - The PCs are able to beat down all the rats, save the grain, but fail to hold off the Tarrasch.
 They are robbed and left.
 Luca is abducted.
 The Tarrasch symbol is left at the scene on the back of a PC's hand or forehead, in blood.
   - The PCs are able to beat down all the rats, save the grain, and hold off the Tarrasch.
 The symbol is not left on a PC.
 Luca is still abducted.